An essay on the ideas of Socialism.

 The ideas of Socialism provide Socialism with its theoretical politics and its practical politics.
 The ideas of Socialism, the principles of Socialism, allow us to think about Socialism itself and the possibilities of Socialism.

-Outlining the ideas of Socialism — working-class power, working-class self-management, equality, and co-operation — is central to Socialism.
+Outlining the basic ideas of Socialism — working-class power, working-class self-management, equality, and co-operation — is central to Socialism.
 Socialism cannot exist without ideas about Socialism.
 This essay is a Socialist essay.
 This essay is firmly in support of Socialism and the ideas of Socialism.

 Socialism is an idea and an ideal.
 Socialism, as an idea, is part of any struggle for a better world.
 This is because Socialism contains the ideas and the politics for both thinking about a better world and for achieving a better world.
 Socialism, as the struggle for a better world, has the ideas and the politics necessary for opposing the exploitation and oppression which is part of class societies.
 By placing the means of production in the hands of the working class, Socialism has the ability to both engage with the problems of the world and to solve the problems of the world.
 By abolishing exploitation and oppression, Socialism contains both the economics and the politics capable of generating a better world — a social world, a democratic world, a just world, a Socialist world.
 Socialism, as an idea, also has the political vision to look at the problems of the world and to solve them.
 Socialism, as the opponent of Capitalism, is also the opponent of all the ideas and political realities which create oppression, exploitation, and repression in the world.
 The ideas of Socialism, specifically equality, co-operation, democracy, and solidarity, are powerful ideas precisely because they are objectively better than the ideas which maintain class societies — and Capitalist society.
 The ideas of Socialism are important for developing the principles of Socialism and for developing the politics of Socialism.
 The ideas of Socialism, the great ideals of Socialism, are vital for making the intellectual case for Socialism and the political case for Socialism.